PostgreSQL: Postgres95 (1994–1996)

 In 1994, Berkeley graduate students Andrew Yu and Jolly Chen replaced the POSTQUEL query language interpreter with one for the SQL query language, creating Postgres95.
 The monitor console was also replaced by psql.
 Yu and Chen announced the first version (0.01) to beta testers on May 5, 1995.
 Version 1.0 of Postgres95 was announced on September 5, 1995, with a more liberal license that enabled the software to be freely modifiable.

 On July 8, 1996, Marc Fournier at Hub.org Networking Services provided the first non-university development server for the open-source development effort.
 With the participation of Bruce Momjian and Vadim B. Mikheev, work began to stabilize the code inherited from Berkeley.

 PostgreSQL (1996–present)

 In 1996, the project was renamed to PostgreSQL to reflect its support for SQL.
 The online presence at the website PostgreSQL.org began on October 22, 1996.
 The first PostgreSQL release formed version 6.0 on January 29, 1997.
 Since then developers and volunteers around the world have maintained the software as The PostgreSQL Global Development Group.

 The project continues to make releases available under its free and open-source software PostgreSQL License.
 Code comes from contributions from proprietary vendors, support companies, and open-source programmers.

+PostgreSQL 18, released on September 25, 2025, introduced a new asynchronous I/O (AIO) subsystem, enabling database users to perform concurrent I/O tasks like readahead and sequential scan and demonstrating up to a 3x performance improvement for storage reads in some workloads.
+The release also added support for planner statistics to persist across major-version upgrades, reducing the performance degradation that previously occurred while statistics were rebuilt after an upgrade.
+As of mid-2026, PostgreSQL 19 was in beta testing, with a general release anticipated later in the year.